nguyendmnhu/Portfolio/README.md

 # Dang Minh Nhu Nguyen Portfolio (Kathdoly)
 ## *ABOUT ME*
 Welcome to my portfolio.
 My name is Dang Minh Nhu Nguyen and I go by Kat.
-I am a San Jose State University student, graduated with a major in Applied Mathematics and a concentration in Statistics.
+I am a San Jose State University student, graduated with major in Applied Mathematics and concentration in Statistics.
 I am passionate in developing models to identify risks, forecast the future to assist my clients, team, company with the best solutions.
 Currently, I am looking for a full time position at a company that focuses on technology, healthcare, business, finance or aerospace.

 I love spending my spare time with my family and friends, cooking, traveling and even enjoying outdoor sunshine.